The Tamarkin--Tsygan calculus of an algebra a la Stasheff: Other results and computations

 In the same context, let us pick a quasi-free model $(TV,d)=B\longrightarrow A$ of $A$, where $V$ is a weight graded $A_\infty$-coalgebra.
 It then makes sense to consider the Tamarkin--Tsygan calculus of the $A_\infty$-algebra $E_A = (sV)^\#$.
 From our main theorem, one obtains the, now tautological, extension of Herscovich's result.

-We also point out that, following A. Berglund and K. Börjeson~\cite{Alexander}, the algebra $A$ is $A_\infty$-Koszul with Koszul dual $E_A$.
-Their result also implies that $\X^*(B)$ is $A_\infty$-quasi-isomorphic to the Hochshild dg-algebra $C^*(A)$ with its canonical product and differential.
+We also point out that, following Berglund and B\"{o}rjeson~\cite{Alexander}, the algebra $A$ is $A_\infty$-Koszul with Koszul dual $E_A$.
+Their result also implies that $\X^*(B)$ is $A_\infty$-quasi-isomorphic to the {Hochschild}{} dg-algebra $C^*(A)$ with its canonical product and differential.

 \begin{theorem} The Tamarkin--Tsygan calculi of $A$ and $E_A$ are dual to each other in the sense that there is an isomorphism of Gerstenhaber algebras and an isomorphism of Gerstenhaber modules,

 respectively, where $\HH_*(A)$ is a module over $\HH^*(E_A)$ through $f$.
 Moreover, we have that $\delta_E g=-g\delta_A^\#$ where $\delta_E$ is the Connes boundary of $\;\HH_*(E_A)$ and $\delta_A$ is that of $\;\HH_*(A)$.